-We are currently open for appointments from 9am - 1pm Tuesdays and Thursdays.
+We are currently open for appointments from 8:30am - 1:00pm Tuesday, Wednesday, and Thursdays.
 No walk-ins, by appointment only.

 To prevent the spread of COVID-19 and protect our workforce and customers, we significantly reduced passport operations in March 2020.
 We temporarily suspended expedited passport processing and restricted service to cases involving life-or-death emergencies.
 As global conditions evolve and U.S. states begin to reopen, we are resuming operations in phases.
 We ask for your patience as we safely work on your application.

-As of Monday, June 15, a total of 14 passport agencies and centers are in phase one of our three-phase reopening plan.
-During phase one, we are limiting appointments to customers who must travel internationally in the next 72 hours due to a life-or-death emergency.
+As of Monday, July 27, a total of 10 passport agencies and centers are in phase one, and 6 agencies and centers are in phase two of our three-phase reopening plan.
 Go to our Passport Agency and Center page for more information.

 You can apply at an acceptance facility or renew by mail now, but unless you have a life-or-death emergency, you will experience delays before receiving your passport and the return of your citizenship documents such as previous passports, and birth and naturalization certificates.